libavg/libavg/sphinxdoc/player.rst

             :samp:`TUIO`:
                 Listens for TUIO events from a tracker that conforms to the TUIO protocol (http://www.tuio.org), a de-facto standard for multitouch events.
-Listens to events on UDP port 3333.
+By default, it listens to events on the default TUIO UDP port 3333, but this can be configured using the environment variable :envvar:`AVG_TUIO_PORT`.

             :samp:`APPLETRACKPAD`:
                 Uses the trackpad built into Mac Book Pros to generate events.